Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Numerical Studies and Backtesting

-{\rm For the domestic EPS, one can find from Proposition \ref{cor3.1} and the Black-Scholes formula that the fair premium equals $20\% \times (-2850)=-570$, which is used to hedge the domestic component of the EPS using call and put options written on $\Sd$.
-For the foreign component, from the foreign market variant of Proposition \ref{pro3.1} we find that the provider can get AUD 216 from building the hedging portfolio using European options written on the process $\Sfd$ with $\Sfd_0=77.7$ AUD.
-Specifically, the static hedge is composed of: \begin{itemize} \item $\Nfd p_2/\Sfd_0$ long put options with strike $K^l_1(\Sfd_0):=(1+l_1)\Sfd_0=73.815$ AUD, \item $\Nfd f_2/\Sfd_0$ short call options with strike $K^g_1(\Sfd_0):=(1+g_1)\Sfd_0=85.47$ AUD. \end{itemize} We conclude that to statically hedge the foreign component the provider needs to long $(0.8M) \times 0.8/77.7=8237$ units of put options with strike $73.815$ AUD and short $(0.8M) \times 0.5/77.7=5148$ units of call options with strike $85.47$ AUD.
-The fair premium for the combined position in two EPSs equals $20\% \times (-2850) + 80\% \times (-270) =-570-216=-786$ AUD per 1M of the nominal principal.} \end{example}
+{\rm For the domestic EPS, we find from Corollary \ref{cor3.2} that the fair premium equals $20\% \times 4260=852$, which is used to establish a static hedging strategy for the domestic component of the EPS using domestic call and put options written on $\Sd$, as explained in Corollary \ref{cor3.1}.
+For the foreign component, we use Corollary \ref{cor3.2a} to find that the provider can obtain AUD 216 by building the hedging portfolio using European options written on the process $\Sfd$ with the initial value $\Sfd_0=110.6$ AUD.
+Specifically, the static hedge is composed of: \begin{itemize} \item $\Nfd p_2/\Sfd_0$ long put options with strike $K^l_1(\Sfd_0):=(1+l_1)\Sfd_0=105.07$ AUD, \item $\Nfd f_2/\Sfd_0$ short call options with strike $K^g_1(\Sfd_0):=(1+g_1)\Sfd_0=121.66$ AUD. \end{itemize} Hence to statically hedge the foreign component the provider needs to long $(0.8M) \times 0.5/110.6=3617$ units of put options with strike AUD 105.07 and short $(0.8M) \times 0.5/110.6=3617$ units of call options with strike AUD 121.66.
+The fair premium for the combined position in two EPSs equals $20\% \times 4210 + 80\% \times (-777.5) =852-622=230$ AUD per one million of the notional principal.} \end{example}